 - Vanessa Morgan as Toni Topaz

-Rapaport has been very open about how the cast came together, especially the fact that many of them auditioned for different roles than what they landed: Cole Sprouse (Jughead) was originally asked to audition for Archie, Madelaine Petsch (Cheryl Blossom) auditioned for Betty, and Casey Cott (Kevin Keller) auditioned for Archie and Jughead.
-And three of the four principal actors—KJ Apa (Archie Andrews), Camilla Mendes (Veronica Lodge), Lili Reinhart (Betty Cooper)—were originally rejected before being cast.
+Rapaport has always been open about how the “Riverdale” cast came together, especially since many of its stars auditioned for roles other than those they landed.
+Sprouse was originally asked to audition for Archie, Madelaine Petsch (Cheryl Blossom) auditioned for Betty, and Casey Cott (Kevin Keller) auditioned for both Archie and Jughead.
+Three of the four principal actors—Apa, Mendes, and Reinhart—were originally rejected.

-Rapaport’s casting process involves numerous reads to get every aspect of a performance.
-“In an ideal world, we’d cast all the roles at the same time, but most of the time it doesn’t work out that way,” he explains.
+Rapaport’s casting process involves numerous reads.
+“In an ideal world, we’d cast all the roles at the same time; but most of the time it doesn’t work out that way,” he explained.
 “I never quite know what’s going to happen until I get on set or see the first edit of a pilot.
-We read people so many times to make sure that there are no questions left unanswered so you know what to expect or what you’re going to get.”
-Rapoport also said he’d been reading Lili Reinhart for other series since she was 14 years old.
-So when “we knew [‘Riverdale’] was going to be a bit of a darker tone,” Rapoport turned to Reinhart for the role of Better Cooper because “from what I’d known from Lili, she was a person with a lot going on underneath.”
+We read people so many times to make sure that there are no questions left unanswered, so you know what to expect or what you’re going to get.”

-Treat the audition like you already have the job.
-Don’t believe you’re great at auditioning?
-Don’t sweat it, neither does Skeet Ulrich (FP Jones).
+- Act like you already have the job: Don’t think you’re great at auditioning?
+Don’t sweat it; neither does Skeet Ulrich.
 Yet he still goes in preparing to do his best.
-“I hate the process of auditioning,” he explains.
+“I hate the process of auditioning,” he said.
 “I think it’s the toughest part of the business.
 The limitations of the room, the brevity of the meeting—all that stuff works against you.
 So I don’t know that I’ve figured out how to audition well.
 In fact, I think I’m not very good at it, and I’m always very grateful when someone just offers something so I don’t have to go through that process.
 But I prepare as if I’m already hired and I’m going to set that day to work on it.”